omarsar/omarsar.github.io/_posts/2016-11-04-flavourless-ice-cream-tea.md

 You see, ordering a mix of tea is more than just ordering an ordinary thirst quencher.
 It is another way of showing character and personality.
 It's like saying I need to pick and consume the love I desire or the knowledge I require.
 Absorbing culture requires a 'daring' factor.
 I never let the opportunity pass by and you shouldn't too.

 \\
 It is more than just getting our money's worth.
 It is about customizing behavior and sense of style.
 A need to evolve our desires and ambitions; a desire to reach a state that is greater than the current one.
 Some people call this process *'Getting High'*.
 I call it *'Getting Character'*.
 These things make you a more appealing person in whatever environment you may be.
 So go order your version of flavorless, ice cream tea and show your true colors.
-The inner skin is just waiting to be painted by mystery and originality.
-Waiting to expose the natural dimensions of our most inner properties.
+The inner skin is just waiting to be painted by mystery and originality; waiting to expose the natural dimensions of our most inner properties.

 ---